"Olly Olly Oxen Free, in fine musical tone.

 Copyright 2012 - All Rights Reserved

 About the Author/Illustrator: Rich Okun lives in Bethany, Connecticut with his wife, Kathleen, 3 cats, and Maya, as well as many other animals on the property.
 He has spent most of his career in various corporate positions, and currently runs an online retail store.
 Rich finally thinks he has an answer to the question he has asked himself all of his life - "What do you want to be when you grow up?"
 He has found his calling, and is now pursuing writing children's stories with the loving help of Maya.
-You may write to Rich at RavenChief@comcast.net
+There are now three stories in the Maya series.
+Maya Book I, Maya Book II, Maya Book III.
+Scroll down and you'll find that Maya is featured in a brand new (and totally gorgeous) book that's receiving rave reviews!
+"The Sun, The Moon, The Stars and Maya".
+You may write to Rich (and Maya) at RavenChief@comcast.net

 Maya is a member of the Shih Tzu breed.
 (Say it aloud:"Sheeed-Zoo").
 A Shih Tzu is one of the "ancient breeds" of dog.
 The Shih Tzu is considered very beautiful with its long silky hair, most often found in a range of colors, which may include various shades of gold, white and brown.
 Shih Tzu dogs typically weigh anywhere from 8.5 to 16 lbs.
 The breed originated in China, and according to DNA analysis, the breed is the closest known descendant of the prehistoric Chinese wolf, the "Senji".
 Shih Tzu were officially recognized by the American Kennel Club in 1969.
 The name Shih Tzu translates as Lion Dog, so named because the dog was bred to resemble "the lion as depicted in traditional oriental art," such as the Chinese guardian lions.